liucalvin/Boggle/README.md

 The app is built with MVVM architecture, using:
 - Koin for dependency injection
 - Room for local database storage
-- Junit, Robolectric, and Mockito for testing
+- JUnit, Robolectric, and Mockito for testing
+- State
-- Stateflow and Kotlin coroutines for concurrency
+- StateFlow and Kotlin coroutines for concurrency